• Tue. Feb 3rd, 2026

 & A SYMBOL OF VILLAGE CULTURE

 To most, the Church of Saints CONSTANTINE and HELENA is more than just a religious building.
 It stands as a landmark and a symbol of village culture and ongoing community spirit.
-The church also serves as a reminder of the village’s history and the enduring faith of its inhabitants.
-Its dedication to two of Christianity’s most significant figures highlights its importance to the island and the Christian faith.
-As the village of Tochni continues to evolve into the modernity of the 21st century, the church remains a steadfast reminder of the island’s past.
+The church also serves as a reminder of the village’s past and the enduring faith of its inhabitants.
+Its dedication to two of Christianity’s most significant figures highlights its importance to the island’s Christian faith.
+As the village of Tochni continues to evolve into the modernity of the 21st century, the church remains a steadfast reminder of the island’s history.

 The Church Of Saints Constantine & Helena In The Village Of Tochni In Larnaca Cyprus